 - Free Pass Days (Admission to racecourses is free) - "Racing Class (REXS)" for beginners.
-REXS is an abbreviation for "Racing EXpert Seminar" which consists of three participatory classes on horse racing. - Campaigns to promote racecourse attendance through Tie-Ups with Local Organizations, Other Sports, etc. - Events Attended by Jockeys and Equestrian Campaigns. - Campaigns using animated characters and JRA mascot TURFY to increase understanding towards horse racing - Approaching Higher Income Brackets (VIP rooms, Experts' guidance, backyard tours, etc)
+REXS is an abbreviation for "Racing EXpert Seminar" which consists of two participatory classes on horse racing. - Racecourse Attendance Points Campaign, where customers can accumulate points by going to any of the 10 JRA racecourses and will be given various gifts once points accumulated. - Campaigns using animated characters and JRA mascot TURFY to increase understanding towards horse racing - · Events Attended by Jockeys and Equestrian Campaigns - Special website targeting horse racing beginners by collaborating with popular anime catoorns